Agoric/documentation/main/javascript-modifications/agoric-overview.md

   across a trust boundary The general rule is if you make a new object and give it to someone else (and don't immediately forget it yourself), you should give them `harden(obj)` instead of the raw object.
-Hardening a class also hardens its instances.
+Hardening a class instance also hardens the class.

 - `HandledPromise` is also a global.
   The [`E` wrapper (`E(target).method-name(args)`)](https://agoric.com/documentation/distributed-programming.html#communicating-with-remote-objects-using-e)